Testbirds-GmbH/selenium-techstack/README.md

 To do this, Firefox must be installed and the rp.uuid must be replaced with the real one, see [Setup Report Portal](#setup-report-portal).

 ```
--ea -Dselenide.baseUrl=http://todomvc.com/examples/react/ -Dselenide.browser=firefox -Drp.endpoint=https://web.demo.reportportal.io/ -Drp.uuid=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -Drp.project=default_personal -Drp.tags=firefox;eclipse
+-ea -Dselenide.baseUrl=http://todomvc.com/examples/react/ -Dselenide.browser=firefox -Drp.endpoint=https://web.demo.reportportal.io/ -Drp.uuid=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -Drp.project=default_personal -Drp.launch=Eclipse -Drp.tags=firefox;eclipse
 ```

-You can see the results in the JUnit tab on the left (by default) and if you configured it, also in Report Portal.
+You can see the results in the JUnit tab (by default on the left) and if you configured it, also in Report Portal.

 ### Run tests with Jenkins pipelines